 Some policies will include coverage for a non-medical evacuation due to natural disasters.
 Basically, if the destination country declares a hurricane as an official disaster or the U.S. advises tourists to leave that destination, coverage could apply for a “hurricane evacuation.”

-If an evacuation is necessary due to a hurricane or another natural disaster, we usually advise travelers to contact the 24/7 emergency provider included in their policy to coordinate the evacuation details.
-The emergency provider will have a better ability to coordinate the evacuation–and in an affordable manner.
-Usually, the traveler doesn’t pay out of pocket for this when working with the emergency provider.
-Instead, it would be covered by the travel insurance company as a covered event.
+The emergency assistance team will have a better ability to coordinate the evacuation–and in an affordable manner.
+Usually, the traveler doesn’t pay out of pocket for this when working with the global assistance team.
+Instead, the travel insurance company would consider it a covered event.

 How To Prepare For Travel During Hurricane Season

-If you do decide to travel to a coastal destination when a hurricane is most likely to happen, here are some important steps you can take to keep yourself safe, manage the risk, and still have a good time.
+If you do decide to take a trip to a coastal destination during hurricane season, here are some important steps you can take to keep yourself safe, manage the risk, and still have a good time.

 Enroll in STEP